chuckrfields/rocket-weather/README.md

-# Upcoming Rocket Launches with Weather Forecast
+# Rocket Launch Weather Forecaster

 ## Description

-This application displays upcoming rocket launches along with a weather forecast for launches less than one week away.
+This application displays upcoming rocket launches along with a launch pad weather forecast for launches less than one week away.
 Users may also search for upcoming launches (ex: "Spacex")

 ## Mock-Up